Order Water lilies - miniature, dwarf & larger pond waterlilies

 Wait until Autumn and lower the basket then if the waterlily or Water Hawthorn grew strongly that year.

-They keep the pond temperature constant and algae growth low whilst providing colourful waterlily flowers on the pond surface.
+Waterlilies keep pond temperature constant and algae growth low whilst providing colourful waterlily flowers on the pond surface.

 Each waterlily bloom will last for a few days and should be removed if possible before it rots and releases exess nutrients into the pond.